My-Potluck-Planner-App/back-end/README.md

-# 🍽 *Potluck Planner*: Bloom Tech Build Week, December 2022
+# 🍽 *Potluck Planner*: Bloom Tech Build Week, March 2022

 > The purpose of Build Week is to empower students to demonstrate mastery of your learning objectives.
 The Build Weeks experience helps prepare students for the job market.
 >